I’ve heard a lot of opinions about API design. This is great—I love opinions.

 Have you ever seen a programmer take a crack at a problem they have never seen the likes of before in their lives?
 Now, imagine thousands of programmers all doing that at once.
 You’re gonna get some weird approaches.
 I have worked on one legacy project with a hand-rolled XML object mapper that loops through the objects one at a time and, therefore, is quite slow.
 I have worked on another legacy project in which the programmers assembled XML requests by string concatenating XML tags with their data.
 The concatenation program is the second most beautiful trainwreck I have seen in my programming tenure, and the XML it produces is…not valid.
 It’s almost valid.
 But it’s just far enough away from valid that it’s a pain in the neck to parse into objects.

-But those programs were written before we had fancy mappers, and now we have fancy mappers, and XML is no longer some kind of untameable beast.
-Turns out computers are pretty good at picking out text from rigid predefined patterns, even if said text is unappealing to our discerning human eyeballs.
+But those programs were written before we had fancy mappers.
+Now we have fancy mappers, and XML is no longer some kind of untameable beast.
+Turns out computers are pretty good at picking out text from rigid predefined patterns, even if said text is unappealing to our discerning human eyeballs.*

 If you like this kind of thing, you might also like: